-In many applications the natural inference task is to estimate the most likely configuration of unknowns, given observed data.
-So-called maximum a posteriori (MAP) inference is particularly important for models of physical systems, such as the human body or protein molecules.
-Physical constraints imposed by these models prohibit arbitrary global configurations, and so it is important to reason about jointly consistent solutions that are feasible.
+In many applications the natural inference task is to estimate the most probable joint configuration of random variables, known as maximum a posteriori (MAP) inference.
+In models of physical systems, for example, constraints imposed by physical bodies prohibit arbitrary global configurations.
+In these settings the joint configuration space is highly constrained, and so it is important to reason about feasible configurations.

-For continuous models MAP inference reduces to a nonlinear optimization, often with many local optima due to the complexity of the underlying distribution.
-Moreover, global optima are not always preferable due to inaccuracies in model specification.
-To be robust to model mismatch it is important to capture multiple local optima, since they often correspond to good solutions.
-In models of protein structure for example, where form is closely linked to function, it is known that protein molecules assume multiple stable configurations, and characterizing these is important [165, 100, 109].
+For continuous models MAP inference reduces to nonlinear optimization, often with many local optima.
+Moreover, global MAP estimates are often far from ground truth due to inaccuracies in model specification [113, 161], making it essential to consider solutions at multiple local optima.
+In some cases locally optimal solutions correspond to real ambiguities in the underlying stochastic process.
+For example, in models of protein structure it is known that proteins assume multiple configurations depending on function, and characterizing these states is important [167, 100, 109].

 In this thesis we develop particle-based MAP inference for the so-called diverse M-best MAP inference problem [17].
-Our approach is inspired by a similar method for approximate marginal inference [79], but incorporates a notion of diversity in the set of hypotheses to capture multiple local optima.
+Our approach is inspired by a similar method for approximate marginal inference [80], but incorporates a notion of diversity in the set of hypotheses to capture multiple local optima.
 This nonparametric approximation enables MAP inference for an arbitrary probability distribution without imposing analytic restrictions on the model class.
 While the framework is entirely general, we focus on applications involving articulated physical models of human bodies and protein structure.

-1.1.1 Human Pose Estimation and Tracking
+1.1.1 Human Pose Estimation

 Analysis of images involving human figures (sometimes called "looking at people") has continued to be one of the most active application areas in computer vision for more than a decade.
-Reasoning about human behavior from images and video involves problems such as detection, localization and tracking [122, 75, 51].
-Accurately reasoning about human pose provides an informative cue for automated systems, e.g. for image understanding, activity recognition, and "smart" surveillance [156, 185, 61].
+Reasoning about human behavior from images and video involves problems such as detection, localization, and tracking [123, 76, 52].
+Accurate estimates of human pose provides informative cues for automated systems, e.g. for image understanding, activity recognition, and "smart" surveillance [157, 187, 62].

-Models of human pose largely began with the Pictorial Structures (PS) of Fischler and Elschlager [53] and later refined by Felzenszwalb and Huttenlocher [50, 51].
+Models of human pose largely began with the Pictorial Structures (PS) of Fischler and Elschlager [54] and later refined by Felzenszwalb and Huttenlocher [51, 52].
 The PS model represents articulated limbs by rectangular bounding boxes, capturing only high-level shape information such as length and area.
-The "cardboard people" models of Ju et al. [89] attempt to capture minor shape variations with polygonal regions, while a richer shape model is expressed in terms of edge contours by Freifeld et al. [55].
+The "cardboard people" models of Ju et al. [90] attempt to capture minor shape variations with polygonal regions, while a richer shape model is expressed in terms of edge contours by Freifeld et al. [56].
+The Deformable Structures (DS) model of Zuffi et al. [189] combines this notion of smooth shape deformations with the PS model by replacing bounding boxes with a PCA shape model, see Figure 1.1.